The most bioavailable and effective form of magnesium on the market to help with sleep, migraines, bone health and more!

 One of the oldest uses of magnesium is to help prevent leg cramps, or alleviate the symptoms of leg cramps when they arise.
-Pregnant women might see even more benefits from cramp prevention with the regular use of migraine, as some studies suggest.3
+Pregnant women might see even more benefits from cramp prevention with the regular use of magnesium, as some studies suggest (pregnant women should always check with their doctor before taking supplements).3

 Magnesium for Blood Pressure

 Magnesium’s science-backed benefits build on each other in the body and culminate in a very useful, complete supplement.
 Another example of this is evident in magnesium’s ability to help control blood pressure.
 Getting the right amount of magnesium daily helps to improve blood flow4, which in turn helps regulate blood pressure.5